-We recommend checking your home's water pressure with a pressure gauge (figure 4).
+We recommend checking your home's water pressure with a pressure gauge (Figure 4.
 Most codes allow a maximum incoming water pressure of 80 psi.
 We recommend a working pressure no higher than 50-60 psi.

-HOW: Purchase an inexpensive water pressure gauge available at your local hardware store.
+HOW: Purchase an inexpensive water pressure gauge available at your local plumbing supplier.
 Connect the Water Pressure Gauge to an outside faucet and measure the maximum water pressure experienced throughout the day (highest water pressures often occur at night).